openaps/docs/docs/docs/walkthrough/phase-1/visualization.md

 Note: Remember to add `careportal` to Nightscout's `ENABLE` environment variable in case it is not already there.

-In addition to uloading OpenAPS status, it also very beneficial to upload the treatment information from the pump into Nightscout.
+In addition to uploading OpenAPS status, it also very beneficial to upload the treatment information from the pump into Nightscout.
 This removes the burden of entering this information into Nightscout manually.
 This can be accomplished using `nightscout` command and adding a new `upload-recent-treatments` alias as follows:

 ```
 $ openaps alias add latest-ns-treatment-time '! bash -c "nightscout latest-openaps-treatment $NIGHTSCOUT_HOST | json created_at"' || die "Can't add latest-ns-treatment-time"